bharadwaj-raju/libdesktop/README.md

 etc.

 By default it will write the resulting `.desktop` into specifed `filename`, but if `return_str` is `True`, will return resulting `.desktop` as a `str`

+*NOTE:* As implied by the name, the result works *only* on Linux, since the concept of `.desktop` files to specify apps is only on Linux desktop environments.

 ## `is_running()`